ashfurrow/blog/source/blog/2019-04-27-becoming-proficient-at-technical-writing.html.markdown

 Don't underestimate the value of the web as a writing platform; it presents its own unique set of opportunities that, used effectively, enhances writing beyond the written, printed word.

 First up, the web is _mutable_.
 If you make a mistake on a blog post, you can edit that post.
+Once I wrote [a blog post that was _so bad_][bad] – just unbelievably factually incorrect – that I deleted the entire contents and replaced the post with a photo of my cat.
+It's okay to make mistakes on the web because people will correct you and then you can make edits based on feedback.
 Hell, I get _other people_ to fix my typos (please click the "Edit" link at the bottom of this post if you find any here).
-Once I wrote [a blog post that was _so bad_][bad] that I deleted the entire contents and replaced it with a photo of my cat.
-It's okay to make mistakes on the web because people will correct you and you can make edits based on feedback.

 Next, the web isn't just a medium, it's a _hypermedium_.
 You don't just write text, you write _hypertext_.
-Compelling online writing, whether its blog posts or documentation, should take full advantage of the capabilities the web has to offer.
+Compelling online writing, whether its blog posts or documentation, should take appropriate advantage of the capabilities of the web.
 Let's take a look at a few examples.

 If you're writing a blog post and there's some kind of prerequisite your audience needs to know, you can just _link_ to further reading.
 People familiar with the prerequisite won't click it, but someone who needs more context can.
-Judicious use of hyperlinks is one of the most important aspects of compelling writing on the web.
+Judicious use of hyperlinks is one of the most important fundamentals of compelling writing on the web.

 If you're writing a blog post and there's some multimedia that can support your point – a podcast, a video, an Instagram post – then you can just embed it instead of linking to it.
 This is critical because it helps break up the visuals of your writing.
 I've included a video and block quotes in this post to introduce visual interest; I avoid writing walls of text.

 Finally, if you're writing a blog post and an idea is too difficult to convey using language, you can make it interactive.
-Language is really lossy at conveying some ideas, while interactive components in online writing can convey them fluently.
+Language is really lossy at conveying some ideas, while animated/interactive components in online writing can convey them fluently.
 Let's take my [recent post on JavaScript and iOS][versus]; it used a mock conversation UI to force the reader into having the conversation that _I_ wanted to have with them.
 Or take Orta's [post on augmented reality at Artsy][arkit]; it used SVG diagrams that were dynamically styled with JavaScript and CSS.
+My post detailing the [first 5 years of my career][career] isn't even really a blog post – it's a scroll-driven animated timeline of my life.

+Text couldn't have expressed those same ideas as losslessly as the interactive elements.

+Earlier, I said that online writing should take _appropriate_ advantage of what the web has to offer; you need to decide what you're trying to accomplish with your writing, and then use the aspects of the web that support your goals.
+Namely, don't make things interactive for the fun of it – make them interactive to convey nuance, or persuade someone, or tell a story.
+And don't get lost in making your writing web-centric that you neglect developing fundamentals of written language: diction, punctuation, tone, and metaphor.

+Interactive elements ought to support your writing, not distract from it.

 The web is its own medium; get familiar with it and learn to leverage it.
-Read [this post by Bret Victor][bret] to learn how to think holistically about how to create writing online.
+For an in-depth exploration of what electronic writing _can_ be, read [this post by Bret Victor][bret].

 ## Levelling Up